Evidos/evidos.github.io/postback.md

 ### Checksum

 To verify that the postback responses are from SignHost you MUST verify our digital signature checksum.
 This signature is a hash of some parameters from the response and the sharedsecret.
-The checksum is transmitted via the `Digest` HTTP header.
+The checksum is transmitted in the JSON post data.
 In order the generate the Checksum you will need a sharedsecret.

 The checksum is generated using the following formula: